-The goal for a real estate website is usually to generate a buyer or seller lead by using some sort of contact form.
+The goal of a real estate website is usually to generate a buyer or seller lead by using some sort of contact form.

 Conversion rates are calculated by dividing the number of conversions by the number of total ad or website interactions over a period of time.

-In the context of paid traffic campaigns, you can also compare with the average industry conversion rates of that specific platform.
+In the context of paid traffic campaigns, you can also compare with that specific platform’s average industry conversion rates.

-Google Ads, for example, give you an average conversion rate of 2.47% in the real estate industry (source).
+Google Ads, for example, gives you an average conversion rate of 2.47% in the real estate industry (source).

-By knowing that number, you can see how well your campaign is doing or if there is room for improvement.
+Knowing that number lets you see how well your campaign is doing or if there is room for improvement.

 5) Cost per Acquisition (CPA)

-This is a marketing key performance indicator I’ve mentioned quite often on my blog.
+I’ve often mentioned CPA as a key marketing performance indicator on my blog.

 Let’s take an example to show you the difference.

-When you get 200 clicks to a landing page from paid LinkedIn ads, you may pay $5.26 per click, which means total costs of $1,052 to get these clicks.
+When you get 200 clicks to a landing page from paid LinkedIn ads, you may pay $5.26 per click, which means total cost of $1,052 to get these clicks.

 From these clicks, 10% convert into 20 leads (10% conversion rate).